 In ancient times, peridot was also believed to keep evil spirits away.
 Today it is still considered a protective stone for the aura and it is believed to strengthen the immune system.

 Peridot is a very old stone that is already found in Egyptian jewelry from the beginning of the 2nd millennium BC In antiquity, it was called peridot chrysolite.
 Under the Hebrew name of pitdah this stone is mentioned several times in the Bible.
 It is said to be inlaid in Aaron's armor, and in the Apocalypse it is one of the twelve jewels depicting the qualities of love and founding the heavenly Jerusalem.
 The stones used at that time came from a deposit on a small volcanic island in the Red Sea called Zabargad.
 The Crusaders began to bring peridot to Europe, where it was often used to adorn sacred art objects, such as those of the Three Kings Treasure of Cologne Cathedral.
 Peridot is mentioned in many manuscripts of ancient civilizations.
-He is surrounded by many legends and stories.
+It is surrounded by many legends and stories.

 Send a message